-One proposal would ask voters to drop Tweeter's 1998 Shareholders' Rights Plan, a poison pill provision that dilutes a suitor's stake by issuing preferred shares to existing shareholders.
-The provision is triggered when an “acquiring person” accumulates more than a 15 percent position in Tweeter.
+One proposal would ask voters to drop Tweeter’s 1998 Shareholders’ Rights Plan, a poison pill provision that dilutes a suitor’s stake by issuing preferred shares to existing shareholders.
+The provision is triggered by stock purchases that give an “acquiring person” more than a 15 percent position in Tweeter.

 The other shareholder proposal would eliminate staggered terms for board members, a common takeover defense.

 In his open letter, Wattles acknowledged that he is ineligible to float the proposals, but stressed that they are in the best interests of shareholders, who should be permitted to act upon them nonetheless.
 “The continuation of these and other well-known takeover defenses is contrary to emerging standards of corporate governance best practices,” he wrote.